c-neto/carlosneto.dev/blog/2024/2024-04-21-zsh-fzf-reverse-i-search.md

 ---

-# fzf — A Better Tool for History Commands Search
+# fzf — A Better Tool for History Commands Searching

-This blog post outlines the advantages of the Fuzzy Finder CLI [fzf](https://github.com/junegunn/fzf) and explain how to use in [Zsh](https://www.zsh.org/) as an alternative to reverse-i-search widget.
+This blog post outlines the advantages of the [fzf](https://github.com/junegunn/fzf) (Fuzzy Finder CLI) and explain how to use in [Zsh](https://www.zsh.org/) as an alternative to _reverse-i-search_ widget.

-## My journey from __reverse-i-search__ until __fzf-history-widget__
+## From __reverse-i-search__ Until __fzf-history-widget__

-Remember executed commands can be a bored task, mainly in current days there are so many tools and differents stack technologies, each one with their your specific commands lines programs.
-For help in this, the shells like Zsh, Fish, and Bash implements a widget for interactive searching executed commands based on terms.
+Remember executed commands can be a bored task, mainly in current days there are so many tools and differents stack technologies, each one their your specific commands lines programs.
+For help in this, the shells like Zsh, Fish, and Bash implements a widget for interactive commands history searching.

 In Zsh is implemented _reverse-i-search_ widget by default, called by `CTRL` + `R`.
-The default implementation is good, but the commands are showed limited by one result, and you need to press `CTRL` + `R` again to see next results.
-This behavior can be a problem if you need to remember a commands using few terms in commands with multiple executions with differents arguments, letting you check the next results many times.
+The default implementation is good, but the commands are showed limited by one result.
+You need to press `CTRL` + `R` again to see next results.
+This behavior can be a problem if you need to remember commands executed many times with differents arguments.

-I searched by alternatives to better my experience over the _reverse-i-search_ widget.
-Then, I checked Fish implementation to get insights.
-The Fish show a interactive menu with commands executed matched by typed term.
-I liked the implementation, and I used it as my mainline to configure my Zsh.
+I searched by alternatives to better my experience over _reverse-i-search_ widget.
+I checked Fish implementation to get insights.
+The Fish launch a manu with a list of the commands filterd by terms as you type.
+It was a good insight for me and I used it as my mainline for my Zsh customization.

 After a few days of research, I found the amazing project [fzf](https://github.com/junegunn/fzf), a command-line fuzzy finder written in Go. fzf is a command-line tool for interactive searching.
 Imagine you have a large list of items (like files, text lines, command history) and you need to find something within them quickly. fzf filters the list of items as you type.
 This makes your searching much more efficient, avoiding `$ | grep` execution.
 In addition, fzf has additional resources like integration with other commands and predefined shells widgets like search files, directories, and the __main interest point of this blog post, a widget dedicated to search history commands.__